pH-7/GoodJsCode/readme.md

 }
 ```

-The condition is hard to read, long, not reusable, and would very likely need to be documented as well.
+The condition isn't easy to read, long, not reusable, and would very likely need to be documented as well (making the whole coding experience unpleasant).

 ### ✅ Clear boolean function